 Joe Procopio, CEO, Newport Healthcare

-Teen Suicide Prevention: Treatment Approaches
+Child and Teen Suicide Prevention: Treatment Approaches

 Attachment-Based Family Therapy (ABFT) is specifically designed to address depression and the risk of teen suicide, by repairing ruptured relationships between parents and teens.
 As a result, young people feel safe enough to turn to their parents for support when they are experiencing suicidal thoughts.